boxyhq/website/docs/jackson/admin-ui.md

 The clientSecret will be used to authenticate the oidc client (in this case jackson) and obtain the access_token.

-Also get the OpenId provider [discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) endpoint (usually ending in `/.well-known/openid-configuration`) and follow the below steps for adding the OIDC connection.
+Also get the OpenID provider [discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) endpoint (usually ending in `/.well-known/openid-configuration`) and follow the below steps for adding the OIDC connection.

 - Go to **SSO Connections** in the Admin UI and click the button **New Connection**.
 - Choose **OIDC** as the type.